 My husband loves Chinese food.

-While I will open a pizza app if I want to order out, my husband would grab the chinese take out menu out the junk drawer.
+While I might open a pizza app if I want to order out, my husband would grab the Chinese take out menu out the junk drawer.

 PIN this General Tso Chicken recipe in your DINNER, CHINESE TAKEOUT, CHICKEN, AND WEEKNIGHT BOARDS on PINTEREST.
 And follow Sweet Tea & Thyme on Pinterest for more tips, hacks, and tasty recipes!

 I would look at these menus and go, “A plate of General Tso’s Chicken is how much?!”

 I know that Florida is expensive, but Chinese takeout being $10, $13, 15, $18 dollars per meal?
 When I could make it myself at a fraction of the cost?!
 Ridiculous!

 Some people don’t even realize how simple and quick it is to make these Chinese take out staples!
 My Mongolian Beef recipe (which you can find here) went viral, with people telling me they never knew how easy it was and how delicious homemade takeout could be!
 There’s not magic going on in the restaurants, honey!
 All it truly takes is a little know how.